bump-sh/docs/src/_product-updates/2024-07-25-access-management.md

 On another note, we know that SSO can be very handy for companies with a lot of users.
 We now support SSO as a login method, a feature we developed by working closely with our clients.
 The SSO login page can now be customized with your company's logo, providing a seamless experience for your users.
 [Learn more about SSO here →](https://docs.bump.sh/help/organizations/organization-access-management/#sso)

 We hope these improvements will make it easier for you to manage access to the platform.

-As always, we welcome your feedback!
+As always, we warmly welcome your feedback!